-Invariable Hydraulic Systems and Electronic Control Equipment are provided, the
+Invariable Hydraulic Systems and Electronic Control Equipment are provided,

-easy to use visual display, which display’s machine status,
+operator with an easy to use visual display, which display’s machine status,

 Whilst Telemechanique / Modicon are the Ashberry Standards, Ashbery are

 prepared to discuss & fit other control systems, for example :- Allen

 Bradley SLC7 or a Siemens Plc system to suit the customers requirements.

 Friction welding is “a method for making welds in which one component is

-moved relative to and in pressure contact with the mating component to produce
+moved relative to and in pressure contact with the mating component to

-forge force during or after the cessation of relative
+application of a forge force during or after the cessation of relative

 It is a completely mechanical solid-phase process in which head generated by